Medical devices and procedures may have certain benefits and risks. Benefits and risks associated with Essure are described below.

 - During the Essure placement procedure and immediately following, some patients may experience mild to moderate pain.

-- Immediately following the procedure, some patients may also experience cramping, vaginal bleeding, dizziness, pelvic or back discomfort.
+- Immediately following the procedure, some patients may also experience cramping, vaginal bleeding, nausea, vomiting, dizziness, lightheadedness, pelvic or back discomfort.

 Long-term risks to patients reported in clinical trials include: